the1lab/1lab/src/Logic/Propositional/Classical/Compactness.lagda.md

 * $\{ x \}$
 * $\{ \lnot x \}$

-All three of these are clearly satisfiable, but "Unfortunately, proof assistants": convincing Agda that those are the only 3 possible subsets involves quite a work.
+All three of these are clearly satisfiable, but "Unfortunately, proof assistants": convincing Agda that those are the only 3 possible subsets involves quite a bit work.

 ```agda
   finitely-consistent